-You hear kebabs and your mouth lights up in anticipation.
-Charred and succulent pieces of meat with their bold and sharp layers of spices accompanying drinks, raitas, relishes and mounds of fluffy rice–kebabs are absolute bliss.
+You hear chicken malai kebab and your mouth lights up in anticipation.
+Charred and succulent pieces of meat with their bold and sharp layers of spices accompanying drinks, raitas, relishes, and mounds of fluffy rice–kebabs are absolute bliss.
 But, to an Indian, the word kebab incites much more than its deliciousness.
 Kebabs evoke stories and traditions that can be traced back to Indian prehistory.
-Food history books describe kebabs as spiced morsels of fire grilled meat that were preferred by the then Indian armies (16th century) because they could be very easily made to feed the soldiers.
-This fascinates me, because I immediately imagine armies of Mughal soldiers wearing quilted cotton jackets, silk paijamas and metal body armors, marching forward with their kebab equipments, clanking against their metal hand and head gears, to make meticulously spiced kebabs in large tandoori ovens.
+Food history books describe kebabs as spiced morsels of fire-grilled meat that were preferred by the then Indian armies (16th century) because they could be very easily made to feed the soldiers.
+This fascinates me because I immediately imagine armies of Mughal soldiers wearing quilted cotton jackets, silk pajamas, and metal body armors, marching forward with their kebab equipment, clanking against their metal hand and headgears, to make meticulously spiced kebabs in large tandoori ovens.
 I see Kebab armies sharing a laugh or two over boti kebabs between battles.

-Fast-forward to present day India–kebabs still fascinate me.
-Kebab joints–dhabas, Mughlai restaurants, road side stalls, or upscale restaurants–witness various groups of people milling around on their way to bars, or clubs, or home, or nowhere.
-The interesting thing about kebabs is that unless you are an alcoholic, or a solitary traveller, you don’t eat kebabs alone.
+Fast-forward to present-day India–kebabs still fascinate me.
+Kebab joints–dhabas, Mughlai restaurants, roadside stalls, or upscale restaurants–witness various groups of people milling around on their way to bars, or clubs, or home, or nowhere.
+The interesting thing about kebabs is that unless you are an alcoholic or a solitary traveler, you don’t eat kebabs alone.
 Kebabs have a sociable quality about them.
 In addition to the stories of kings and soldiers, each kebab recipe threads together thousands of stories of friends, and families, and lovers.
-During this time of the year (winter, that is), in India, most domestic roof-tops/backyards turn into veritable kebab joints where friends and family gather around small but intense open fires to roast generously spices meats and vegetables.
+During this time of the year (winter, that is), in India, most domestic roof-tops/backyards turn into veritable kebab joints where friends and family gather around small but intense open fires to roast generously spiced meats and vegetables.
 It’s these tiny neighborly kebab armies that fascinate me most.

 Chicken Malai Kebab recipe